ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 > Dad, I'm heading to the back with the others.
 I'll be back later.

 **DOMINIC**
-> Okay, just stay close - we have a lot of people over and we're about to eat.
+> Okay, just stay close.
+We're about to eat.
+We've got clam chowder that'll warm your soul, lobster rolls bursting with flavor, and a seafood boil with shrimp, clams, and mussels straight from the Sound.
+And don't miss the stuffed clams and the corn on the cob, all seasoned to perfection.
+Oh, and save room for the blueberry pie - it's a local legend!

 **MAKAYLA**
 > Yes, Dad.